thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

-# Chapter 1: Practice with Basics
+# Chapter 1: Practice with Basics UPDATE make simpler, more details on how to add html usig vscode snippets plugin, typing html in an empty .html file and choosing the template
 ## Objectives
 * Create an HTML document with styling and dynamic behavior